-Level Basic Requirements Step I \$13.00/hr New tutor, preferably referred by instructor on the basis of skills assessment in subject areas requiring specialized skill and content knowledge; completion of entry-level mandatory tutor training requirements.
-All Gateway tutors must successfully complete a Tutor Training Seminar (TTS) within their first semester of tutoring in order to be re-hired.
+Level Basic Requirements New tutor, preferably referred by instructor on the basis of sk assessment in subject areas requiring specialized skill and cor knowledge; completion of entry-level mandatory tutor trainin requirements.
+Step I/II All Gateway tutors must successfully complete a Tutor Training Seminar (TTS) within their first semester of tutoring in order to be re-hired.
 All tutors who want to be considered for Student/Hourly II must successfully complete the TTS.
-Step II \$13.65/hr One semester of tutoring at Step I and successful completion of the Tutor Training Seminar (TTS).
-Step III \$14.49/hr One semester of tutoring at Step II.
-Step IV \$17.01/hr Equivalent tutor experience in assigned content area preferable, including all required training, PLUS AA, or 60 Transferable Units.
+Step III One semester of tutoring at Step I and successful completion of the Tutor Training Seminar (TTS).
+Step IV One semester of tutoring at Step II.
+Step V Equivalent tutor experience in assigned content area preferable, including all required training, PLUS AA, or 60 Transferable Units.